Integrated Biomedical Sciences (IBMS)

 Letters of Recommendation.
 Three letters of recommendation are required.
 Letters should be from individuals who have information regarding academic, research, and personal accomplishments of the applicant that are predictive of success in graduate school.
 Letter writers should be chosen to enhance, not duplicate, information found in academic transcripts.

-TOEFL/IELTS.
-International students are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS).
+TOEFL/IELTS/Duolingo.
+International students are required to take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS) or the Duolingo English Test.
 The minimum required score for the TOEFL is 84 (for the internet-based test).
-A minimum band score for the Academic version of the IELTS is 7.0.
-Either test must have been taken within two years of applying for admission.
+A minimum band score for the Academic version of the IELTS is 7.0 and 115 for the Duolingo.
+Tests must have been taken less than two years of applying for admission.

 Interviews.
 Top domestic candidates are invited for on-campus interviews.
 Interviews of applicants are conducted in January/February.
 Virtual interviews are conducted for top international applicants (also in January/February).

-International applicants who have completed or will complete their degree prior to matriculation at an accredited U.S. Institution may be exempted from the TOEFL/IELTS requirement.
+International applicants who have completed or will complete their degree prior to matriculation at an accredited U.S. Institution may be exempted from the TOEFL/IELTS/Duolingo requirement.

 Background Checks.
 UT Health San Antonio requires that applicants to all graduate programs clear a security and criminal background check prior to matriculation.